Kontraspiel

 Kontraspiel, also called Contra, is a German 5-card plain-trick game for four individual players using 24 cards.
 Eldest hand has the first right to accept or make trumps.
 The Unters of Acorns and Leaves (the equivalent of the two black Jacks) are permanent highest trumps, the Wenzels.
 Kontraspiel is similar to the Scandinavian game Polskpas and is recorded as early as 1811.

 History

+Kontra, or as it was spelled in the 17th century, Contra, is clearly derived from the French game la bête, which was characterised by the possibility for some players to call for contre (French for double, attested as early as 1611) against a 'declarer'.

+Labetenspiel was very popular in the German-speaking countries from the early 17th century.
+As contra the game is recorded from 1697.